henry2004y/Ganymede/ulfwaves.md

 ### Electromagnetic Ion-Cyclotron Waves (EMICWs)

 Ion-cyclotron waves are driven by an ion temperature anisotropy $T_\perp / T_\parallel > 1$, as is commonly found in the magnetosheath.
 The instability is strongest for parallely propagating modes ($\theta_{kB_0} \sim 0^o$) and is weakly dependent on the ion $\beta$.
-The mode is left-hand polarized at parallel propagation in the plasma rest frame, being cyclotron resonant with  the ions.
+If being called as Alfvén ion-cyclotron mode, as in [Schwartz's 1997 review paper][Schwartz1997], then is left-hand polarized at parallel propagation in the plasma rest frame, being cyclotron resonant with the ions.
 Maximum growth corresponds to wave numbers $k \simeq 0.5 - \omega_{pp}/c$, where $\omega_{pp}$ is the proton plasma frequency.
+However, ion-cyclotron waves may have different polarizations!
+There have been observations about left-hand polarized, right-hand polarized, and linear polarized EMIC waves, probably distributed among different MLT regions as well as latitudes.

+[A dissertation on the THEMIS observation of EMIC waves in the Earth’s Magnetosphere][Lee2014]

 Ion-cyclotron wave can be derived in a Hall MHD framework: it comes as one of the two solutions from the dispersion relation, the other being electron-cyclotron wave, more commonly known as whistler wave.
-In Schwartz's review paper, he always wrote Alfvén/ion-cyclotron modes together, most likely to stress the fact that ion-cyclotron wave is left-hand polarized.
 The development of the ion cyclotron wave is usually described by the standard quasi-linear theory in which the unstable distribution equilibrates through a spatially smooth process of velocity space diffusion.

-[A dissertation on EMIC waves in the Earth’s Magnetosphere][Lee2014]

 The waves are generally believed to be generated in the equatorial magnetosphere by

 * ion-cyclotron resonance with unstable distributions of energetic ring current ions during the recovery phase of magnetic storms
 * during compressions of the day-side magnetopause (???
 Thorne 2013)

+At Earth, EMICWs are typically observed in Pc1 and Pc2 range.
 The characteristic fine structure appearance of ‘pearl’ Pc1 waves was attributed to dispersive field-aligned wave packet propagation in the LH ion mode on successive bounces between hemispheres.
 However, this still lacks observation support.
 Spacecraft measurements have shown that EMICW propagation is almost exclusively away from the equator at latitudes greater than about 11◦, with minimal reflection at the ionosphere.